4GeeksAcademy/react-tutorial-exercises/exercises/03.3-component-properties/README.md

 + The first step will be to replace the hardcoded stuff with properties inside the component.

-+ The second step will be to define those properties in the prop-types object on line 23, [here is a video on how to do it](https://www.youtube.com/watch?v=oty7VGcXK44).
++ The second step will be to define those properties in the prop-types object on line 23.
+[Here is a video on how to do it](https://www.youtube.com/watch?v=oty7VGcXK44).

-+ The third step will be to use ReactDOM to add the `<BootstrapCard>` tag declaration including the 5 properties and their respective values.
++ The third step will be to use ReactDOM to add the `<BootstrapCard />` tag declaration, including the 5 properties and their respective values.

-+ You don't have to render the component two times, just once.
++ You don't have to render the component twice, just once.